bradjp/bank_tech_test/README.md

 require './lib/account_statement.rb'
 ```

-Tests are run with in the command line with rspec
+Tests are run in the command line with rspec

 ```
 rspec